-From telling women they're "fat pigs" to demanding Planned Parenthood stop doing abortions, Trump is a far cry from a candidate with a progressive stance on women's issues.
-Here's what feminists need to brace themselves for if Trump wins the election:
+From telling women they're "fat pigs" and openly glorifying sexual assault, to demanding Planned Parenthood stop doing abortions, Trump is a far cry from a president with a progressive stance on women's issues.
+Now that he's about to take office, feminists' worst nightmares have come true.

-Before he ran for president, Donald Trump expressed an alarmingly sexist "boys will be boys" attitude about sexual assault.
+Before he started his presidential campaign, Trump expressed an alarmingly sexist "boys will be boys" attitude about sexual assault.
 In 2013, he tweeted about the rising number of reported sexual assaults in the military, saying "What did these geniuses expect when they put men & women together?"
 Ugh.

 26,000 unreported sexual assults in the military-only 238 convictions.
 What did these geniuses expect when they put men & women together?— Donald J. Trump (@realDonaldTrump) May 7, 2013